-Best pork steak recipe in pressure cooker, Pork Steaks in the Oven and smoked options are here!
-With light seasonings, breaded or gravy on top there are a ton of possibilities with this cut of meat.
+This is the best pork steak recipe in Instant Pot, faster than Pork Steaks in the Oven with light seasonings, no breading with a thick gravy on top.
+There are a ton of possibilities with this cut of meat.

 If you are unfamiliar with this cut you are in for a treat!
 The texture to me is closet to Thin Pork Chops but larger and nicely marbled.
 With a bit of added fat you get super moist bites that are delicious with gravy or just lightly seasoned.
 I will share a few cooking methods with you below.